appscodelabs/gh-release-automation-testing/README.md

 - 4 digit year
 - Week of the year `date +%U`
-- Build of the week starting wtih 0
+- Build of the week starting with 0

-For alpha, beta and rc rleases, we add `-(alpha|beta|rc).N` suffix.
+For alpha, beta and rc releases, we add `-(alpha|beta|rc).N` suffix.

 Our project version scheme does not follow semver but it maintains 2 important properties:

-- It can be parsed as semver by any semver library
+- It can be parsed by any semver library
 - Sorting release versions as semver will return them in chronological order.
-This will tell users which version was released later.
+So, you will be easily tell which version was released later.

 ## Show tag message